the-trek-brief/the-trek-brief.github.io/_treks/huayhuash.md

 **Approximate total: S/270** .
 Have extra cash.

+## Temperatures and clothing

+With the sun out, days can feel fairly warm.
+I prefer hiking in a sun hoodie: you will sweat on climbs, but a T-shirt can feel too little when the occasional cold wind comes through.
+Around **6 pm**, the sun begins to set.
+Once you are in the shade, it gets cold quickly.
+At night, temperatures can drop below **0°C**, and the top of your tent may freeze.
+I used a **–5°C sleeping bag** and was comfortable with a light fleece and thin down jacket for cold evenings.
+Bring a rain jacket and regular hiking pants as well.
+You should not need much more than that.
+Trekking poles are very useful.

 ## Crowd
 Not a lot of tourists.
 On day 1 because everyone arrives approximately at the same time , trail will be busy on the way to the first pass.
 After that people generally spread out so you wont see a lot of people.